 What Are the Advantages of Square Capital?

-If you use Square to process payments, the Flex Loan may be your most accessible and affordable financing option.
+The Flex Loan may be your most accessible and affordable financing option if you use Square to process payments.
 There’s no minimum credit score or minimum time in business, unheard of in the business lending industry.

 Once you find out you’re eligible, you don’t even have to fill out an application, provide documentation, or speak to a representative.
 You just have to review your offers and pick one.
 It’s safe to say that no other business lender will be able to offer this level of convenience.